clhain/setup-volterra/README.md

 - `cli_config_credentials_token` - (optional) The API token for a Terraform Cloud/Enterprise instance to
    place within the credentials block of the Terraform CLI configuration file.

-- `vesctl_version` - (optional) The version of Terraform CLI to install.
-Instead of a full version string, you can also specify a constraint string (see [Semver Ranges](https://www.npmjs.com/package/semver#ranges) for available range specifications).
-Examples are: `<0.14.0`, `~0.13.0`, `0.13.x` (all three installing the latest available 0.13 version).
-Prerelease versions can be specified and a range will stay within the given tag such as `beta` or `rc`.
+- `vesctl_version` - (optional) The version of Vesctl CLI to install.
 If no version is given, it will default to `latest`.

-- `vesctl_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+- `vesctl_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `vesctl` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.